claudia-viaro/Wdss-UCLdss_research/README.md

 - run virtually
 - the projects are done in small teams, unless you wish otherwise
 - weekly meetings with a supervisor: a chance to seek guidance and suggestions, catch up with things, show your work and share your thoughts
-- produce a final report (with code to reproduce results) which will be published on the WDSS blog
+- produce a final report (with code to reproduce results) which will be published on [Warwick](https://research.wdss.io/) and UCL blogs
 - there will be the possibility to present your work to YRM :teacher:, an informal seminar that gathers young researchers in statistics (no professors involved).
 This would be entirely optional, but a good opportunity to develop presenting skills in a friendly environment and showcase your work.

 ## Useful skills